-Yes, in that I think it’s essential for us to transform ourselves and in that process of doing that hopefully inspire transformation around us.
+Yes, in that I think it’s essential for us to transform ourselves and that hopefully inspire transformation around us.
 What tools we use is up to us.
-What I think is more important is that we be careful about our intentions behind what we do.
 I really dislike the exceptionalism and often Eurocentric view that is often afforded to artists.
-I’m apart of a diverse and vast community, and we need to understand that it’s okay not to try and engineer everything, and we must listen – which, Pauline absolutely understood.
+I’m a part of a diverse and vast community.
+We need to understand that it’s okay not to try and engineer everything.
+We must listen.

 Tell us more about your artistic residency with EMS Stockholm.
 Is there any specific topic or area that you want to develop during this residency?

 The residency starts June 14, and I’ll be in there for two weeks working on the large Buchla and Serge.
 To be honest, I’m going in with no expectations for once.
 I have no experience working with either synth, so I’m going to feel it out and just go with it, which is really exciting.

 Hiro Kone’s next episode

 What do you hope to achieve from this episode in your career?
 Evolve as an artist, as a human being?
 (Framing this question within the quote by Oteiza on the transforming intention of art.)

 This is very important and a key to my work.
 I admire Oteiza so much for choosing to abandon the art world to focus on advocating for Basque history.
 In my case, I grew up between two different places and travelled so much.
 I don’t have the same cultural distinctions as he did.
 Similarly, I feel the responsibility that indeed art itself does not transform anything.
 It’s in individual processes and learning of languages.
 In that process, we are changed by art, thereby it becomes possible to transform reality.
 This is the political nature of art.